Toplivo-Inc/sso/README.md

 # ToplivoSSO

+> [!WARNING]
+> Not fully implemented yet.

-ToplivoSSO is a minimal SSO service for Toplivo apps.
+ToplivoSSO is a minimal SSO service for Toplivo apps that supports OpenID Connect protocol with authorization code flow.

-It includes:
-- Creating new accounts
-- Granting access via JWT tokens
-- OAuth with Github and Telegram
+It allows user to register accounts with email.

+Roadmap:
+- [ ] Full OpenID Connect protocol implementation
+- [ ] Pretty sign up and sign in forms
+- [ ] Management console